Architecture | ClickMVP

 Your AI already understands the code

-Every generated project ships with context files so Claude, Cursor, and Copilot can extend the code correctly — following the same architecture, conventions, and domain model.
+Every generated project ships with context files so Claude, Cursor, and Copilot can extend the code correctly, following the same architecture, conventions, and domain model.
+Pick the format your workflow uses, including Spec Kit and AWS Kiro.

 CLAUDE.md